SyncNet: correlating objective for time delay estimation in audio signals: Introduction

 \section{Introduction}

-Synchronization of signals from different sources is a common problem and has numerous applications, such as communication \cite{park2015closed}, radar systems \cite{jameson2006time}, source localization \cite{schnupp2011auditory,nordlund1962physical}, latency estimation \cite{zaporowski2018measurement}, inter-aural time delay estimation and music synchronization \cite{chafe2004effect}.
-A precise measurement of time delay in two signals can help synchronize the signals.
+The synchronisation of signals from different sources is a typical challenge with a variety of applications, including communication \cite{ref1}, radar systems \cite{ref2}, source localization \cite{ref3,ref4}, latency estimation \cite{ref5}, self-calibration \cite{ref6} and music synchronization \cite{ref7}.
+A precise measurement of time delay between two signals can facilitate their synchronization.
 For instance, two audio devices playing the same audio need to be synchronous for a good user experience.
 3D soundscape generation requires introducing precise mutual delays in multiple speakers.
-We focus on estimating time delay in audio signals.
-We use it for round trip latency estimation in audio playing and recording devices.
-Let \(x_1(t)\) be the reference signal to be played and \(x_2(t)\) be the recorded signal. \(x_2(t)\) is a noisy, delayed and damped replica of \(x_1(t)\)
+We focus on time delay estimation (TDE) in audio signals.
+We utilize it for round trip latency estimation in audio playing and recording devices.
+Let \(x_1(t)\) represent the reference signal to be played and \(x_2(t)\) represent the recorded signal. \(x_2(t)\) is a noisy, delayed and damped copy of \(x_1(t)\)

 where \(\alpha\) is an unknown attenuation factor, the transmitted signal is distorted by additive noise \(w[t]\) and \(\tau\) is the time delay between the two signals.